 Your dough needs to be a little sticky, but you don’t want it sticking to your hands when kneading.
 (I use this same concept when I make scones).
 If it is too dry, they will be denser and will lose their light, fluffy texture.

-If the dough is sticking to your hands when kneading, dust your hands with a little flour.
+If the dough is sticking to your hands when kneading, dust your hands with a little flour or oil.
 Your dough may also need a little more flour if too sticky, but use sparingly, a little at a time, and only when needed.
 If you add too much flour, your dough will become dry and your tsoureki will also be dry when baked.
 Alternatively, you can lightly oil your hands with olive oil or vegetable oil to prevent sticking.
 The oil creates a barrier between the dough and your skin, making it easier to handle the dough.

 The dough is left to prove twice.
 Be patient!
 If you have made bread before, then you will know that this step can’t be rushed, and you need to let the dough rise.
 To make a light and fluffy tsoureki every time, you need to let the dough sit in a warm place and let it take its time rising.